If you are looking for adorable name for your son, check out this swoon worthy list of 49 best and cute boy names.

 Milo

-Milo, a name with Latin and Old German roots, means “soldier” or “merciful.”
-Popularized by actor Milo Ventimiglia, its friendly, timeless name among parents.
+Milo is a Latin and Old German name meaning “soldier” or “merciful.”
+Popularized by actor Milo Ventimiglia, the approachable name has been well-liked among parents for some time.

 I wish this list made you inspired, joyful and maybe even found “the one.”